dmxt/beginner-windows-npm-gulp-webdev-tutorial/README.md

 Good job.
 Maybe it was easy, maybe it wasn't, but you made it.
 You installed gulp on terminal on *Windows*!

+**You already have gulp installed, you're set.
+All what you have to do is set it up for your work environment since everyone else have it different!
+Go to Google and find a gulp tutorial for beginners to start learning how to configure gulpfile.js, install plugins and make it work for your workflow.**

+**I also listed useful gulp plugins below that you can use it as a reference after being more familiarized with gulp configuration from tutorials you find.**

 ## Why gulp is useful?
 Gulp is an automatic tool that help you out with several web development related tasks such as: